omnia-network/omnia-backend/omnia_main/README.md

     where the last `rrkah-fqaaa-aaaaa-aaaaq-cai` is the database canister id you need in the next steps
 2. deploy all backend canisters with (replace `<database-canister-id>` with the actual database canister you obtained above):
     ```bash
-    npm run deploy:backend -- <database-canister-id>
+    npm run generate-dids-and-deploy:backend -- <database-canister-id>
     ```
-    this command builds and deploys all backend canisters
+    this command first generates did interfaces accordingly and then builds and deploys all backend canisters

 ### Deployment

 You have some commands available (you need to replace `<database-canister-id>` with the actual database canister id, see above):
 - `npm run deploy -- <database-canister-id>`: deploys **all** canisters
 - `npm run deploy:backend -- <database-canister-id>`: deploys **backend** canisters only
+- `npm run generate-dids-and-deploy -- <database-canister-id>`: first generates dids and then deploys **all** canisters
+- `npm run generate-dids-and-deploy:backend -- <database-canister-id>`: first generates dids and then deploys **backend** canisters only

 ## Tests